dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 ...
 ```

-Additionally, since the output of the hash function is a fixed-sized string, data from the original input may be discarded making it even more difficult, by an astronomical scale, to find the string that was hashed.
-An input string that is larger than the required output size is reduced to that size by performing a consecutive set of one-way operations.
-This process makes working back through the hashing algorithm an extremely difficult task as there is an infinite number of possible combinations that could work at each stage of the process.

 Hence, a hash function is designed to be resistant to [pre-image attacks](https://en.wikipedia.org/wiki/Preimage_attack); it must be ***pre-image resistant***.
 When using a hash function, we must not be able to find a ***pre-image*** by looking at a ***hash***.
-This is extremely important given that the implementation of most hash functions is public!
+A pre-image is what we call a value that produces a certain specific hash when used as input to a hash function.

-> This [Wikipedia article](https://en.wikipedia.org/wiki/SHA-2) provides all the details about how the Secure Hash Algorithm 2 (SHA-2) works.
+> If you are curious about how a hash function works, this [Wikipedia article](https://en.wikipedia.org/wiki/SHA-2) provides all the details about how the Secure Hash Algorithm 2 (SHA-2) works.

 ## A Small Change Has a Big Impact

-Another virtue of a strong hash function is that its output is not easy to serialize.
+Another virtue of a secure hash function is that its output is not easy to predict.
 The hash for `dontpwnme4` would be very different than the hash of `dontpwnme5`, even though only the last character in the string changed and both strings would be adjacent in an alphabetically sorted list:

-Pre-image: `dontpwnme4`
+Input: `dontpwnme4`

 Hash (SHA-256): `665ec59d7fb01f6070622780e744040239f0aaa993eae1d088bc4f0137d270ef`

-Pre-image: `dontpwnme5`
+Input: `dontpwnme5`

 Hash (SHA-256): `7ae89eb10a765ec2459bee59ed1d3ed97dbb9f31ec5c7bd13d19380bc39f5288`

+Additionally, there is no feasible way for us to determine what the hash of `dontpwnme6` would be based on the two previous hashes.

 This property is known as the [avalanche effect](https://en.wikipedia.org/wiki/Avalanche_effect) and it has the desirable effect that if an input is changed slightly, the output is changed significantly.

-## Using Hashing for More Secure Password Storage
+## Using Cryptographic Hashing for More Secure Password Storage

 The irreversible mathematical properties of hashing make it a phenomenal mechanism to conceal password at rest and in motion.
 Another critical property that makes hash functions suitable for password storage is that they are deterministic.